Call for Proposals: UC time on the Keck telescopes

 2.0 Notes on Instruments and Availability

-Keck II AO: Keck II AO (Nirc2 and NIRSPAO) will be unavailable for 3 weeks beginning in mid-February, as well as 3 weeks beginning in mid-April.
+Keck II AO: Keck II AO (Nirc2 and NIRSPAO) will be unavailable for 3 weeks beginning in mid-August.

-DEIMOS: Deimos will be unavailable for 3 months beginning in April for the installation of a new science detector.
+DEIMOS: Deimos will be unavailable from October 1 through the end of January for the installation of a new science detector.

-KPIC: KPIC Phase I capabilities are being offered as a facility instrument in 25A.
-More information on KPIC Phase I can be found at https://etlab.caltech.edu/instruments/kpic
+KPIC: KPIC Phase I capabilities continue to be offered as a facility instrument in 25B, during the timeframe that KPIC is available.
+More information on KPIC Phase I can be found at https://nexsci.caltech.edu/missions/KeckSolicitation/KPIC_PhaseI_Facilitization_Proposal_Instruction.pdf

 - ESI: ESI will be hibernated at the end of the 2026A semester.
 ESI will continue to be scheduled in campaign mode to limit the number of reconfigs through each semester.